 Status: Milestone Engineering and Construction was selected for this project on February 27, 2018.
 Milestone was selected using a competitive request for qualifications and experience proposal process.
 On June 11, 2018, the City Council approved Resolution #9097, which appropriated \$1.15 million to construct the project.
 Final plans and specifications for the project were finalized in July, and Milestone bid the project to subcontractors during July and August.
 Pricing was finalized on August 30, 2018, and the City and Milestone subsequently executed a construction contract for the project on September 6, 2018.
 Construction began in mid-September.
-On February 23, 2019, a fire occurred on the interior of the building, which caused approximately \$120,000 of damage and delayed substantial completion of the project from March 25, 2019, to May 6, 2019.
+On February 23, 2019, a fire occurred on the interior of the building, which caused approximately \$120,000 of damage and delayed substantial completion of the project from March 25, 2019, to June 10, 2019.
+The facility officially opened to the public on June 14, 2019.
 The Mayor formed a committee to raise half of the total project cost.